-The HOME program is operated by Senior Community Services and \$20,000 in CDBG was expended in 2022.
+Senior Services

 The program provides household and outside maintenance services to elderly homeowners 62 years-old and older in Bloomington.
 This program allows seniors to remain in their homes.
 HOME services were provided to 64 Bloomington residents.
 This activity is offered citywide.
 The services are structured to serve seniors in Bloomington.

-Fair Housing
+Fair Housing Activities

 This activity is to further fair housing as part of the Fair Housing Implementation Council (FHIC) initiatives.
-In 2022 the \$5,000 in CDBG Administration funds were used for activities identified in the metro-wide Analysis of Impediments to Fair Housing Choice.
+In 2023, the \$5,000 in CDBG Administration funds were used for activities identified for the Fair Housing to Dakota County Community Development.